An Architect Inspiration

 Architect Inspiration

-This kind of study, as I said, did not encourage creativity in any way even that we had exceptional teachers.
+This kind of study, as I said, did not encourage creativity in any way, even though we had exceptional teachers.
 But the hard study of Mathematics gave me another ability: to solve problems.
 Mathematics was spinal in this kind of education.
-It can describe anything, it can imagine universes.
+It can describe anything, and it can imagine universes.
 The most important part of it was to prepare the students to find where the problem is: what are the equations that have to be solved and what are the abstracts of the problems.

 How do I see the Architecture?